• Skip to content

 Faith in Jesus is the ONLY way to access the Salvation offered at the Cross.

 A trusting, child-like confidence in the work of Jesus upon the Cross is the ONLY means by which a sinner can gain access to the saving grace available in Christ.
 “Without faith, it is impossible to please God …” (Hebrews 11:6).
-There is no means outside of faith that any man or woman can access the grace, the righteousness, the salvation, and the mercy of God.
+There is no means or work outside of faith that any man or woman can access the grace, the righteousness, the salvation, and the mercy of God.

 4. Sola Gratia (By Grace Alone)